Ghalstein/furbook-frontend/README.md

 # Furbook

-- A facebook clone for your pets
+- A facebook clone for your pets.
-- Built on react in the frontend with the help of redux
+- Built on React in the frontend with the help of redux.
-- The backend is built on Ruby on Rails
+- Built on Ruby on Rails in the backend.

 You can see the back-end repository, _[here](https://github.com/Ghalstein/furbook-api)_.